The subtitle of this post could have been “Almost Rich”. It tells the story of a mansion bought by my great-grandmother in about 1909.

 - Neither of the two sons worked a day of their lives.

 - David Daniel Hill Jnr. squandered his inheritance, was disowned by his mother and declared bankrupt.

-- My grandfather John committed suicide in 1934.
+- My grandfather, John Hill, committed suicide in 1934.

-- After Barbara’s death in 1922 her estate continued through the courts for years.
+- After Barbara’s death in 1922 her estate continued through the courts for years before reaching probate.

 - The only winner was the legal profession.

-Only small change filtered down to my father.
+Only small change filtered down to his widow and her nine children.